Barry Dodd, 70, died from multiple injuries following the crash in Aldborough, near Boroughbridge, North Yorkshire on May 30, 2018.

-Witnesses described seeing the helicopter climbing into low level cloud before spinning anticlockwise and descending rapidly to the ground, crashing into a rapeseed field and bursting into flames.
+Witnesses described seeing the Bell 206B helicopter, commonly referred to as a jet ranger, climbing into low level cloud before spinning anticlockwise and then descending rapidly to the ground, crashing into a rapeseed field and bursting into flames, at around 1.20pm.

 The inquest heard how Mr Dodd had part-owned the helicopter with his friend and neighbour Richard Menage for 14 years.

 Mr Menage said: "Barry was very cautious when it came to flying.
 He was always compliant with his testing and meticulous with pre-flight safety check and would err on the side of caution."

 Both men had learnt to fly at Multiplex in Leeds.

 Mr Dodd had accumulated 250 flying hours.
 He had last flown the helicopter 77 days before the accident.

 On the day in question, he had planned to take the helicopter for its annual check at Walton Wood Airfield in Pontefract, and had gone to Mr Menage's house, where the aircraft was kept at around 9.30am.